Arogenate dehydrogenase

-Thus, the two substrates of this enzyme are L-arogenate and NAD^{+}, whereas its 3 products are L-tyrosine, NADH, and CO_{2}.
+The two substrates of this enzyme are L-arogenic acid (shown as its conjugate base arogenate) and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are L-tyrosine, reduced NADH, and carbon dioxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-arogenate:NAD+ oxidoreductase (decarboxylating).
 Other names in common use include arogenic dehydrogenase (ambiguous), cyclohexadienyl dehydrogenase, pretyrosine dehydrogenase (ambiguous), and L-arogenate:NAD+ oxidoreductase.
 This enzyme participates in phenylalanine, tyrosine and tryptophan biosynthesis and novobiocin biosynthesis.